Daron-Marino/airbnb-EDA/README.md

 * The statistic is: 0.1879669104597021
 * The P-value is: 0.8510440821111774

-<mark>We actually fail to reject the null
-hyothesis here because the P-value doesn't meet the threshold of 0.05</mark>
+**We actually fail to reject the null hyothesis here because the P-value doesn't meet the threshold of 0.05**

 -------------------------------------------
 ### Null-Hypothesis8: Queens rental prices = Bronx rental prices